radical-collaboration/CyberManufacturing/src/RADICAL_Pilot/README.md

 *    resource: RADICAL-Pilot Resource label,
 *    cores: Number of cores that will be used by the agent,
+*    diameter: The diameter of the DEM particles
 *    runtime: Total Requested runtime,
 *    queue: The queue that will be used,
 *    pathtoLIGGGHTS: Path to LIGGGHTS executable on the remote resource,